 South Korean Cuisine

-The food in South Korea is based largely on the use of rice, vegetables and meats.
-A traditional Korean meal consists of a variety of side dishes and steam-cooked rice.
+The food in South Korea is based largely on the use of rice, vegetables, and meats.
+A traditional Korean meal consists of a variety of side dishes and steam cooked rice.
 Kimchi, however, is their most popular dish.
-It is prepared using fermented bean paste, sesame oil, fermented red chili paste, vegetables and other seasoning.
+It is prepared using fermented bean paste, sesame oil, fermented red chili paste, vegetables and other seasonings.